Call us now:

 - Verification of Documentation: Checking the accuracy and completeness of the submitted documentation.

-- If all requirements are fulfilled and the investigation is satisfactory, the Registrar may issue the insurance broker license.
+- If all requirements are fulfilled and the investigation is satisfactory, the Registrar may issue the license for being a insurance broker in Thailand.
 The license may include specific conditions that must be followed.

-- Once the license is issued, ongoing compliance is crucial.
+- Once the license for being an insurance broker in Thailand is issued, ongoing compliance is crucial.
 This includes:

 - Appointing Qualified Personnel: Continuously ensuring that at least two knowledgeable individuals are overseeing brokerage operations.